 With these challenges, it’s no surprise there are patient safety issues, including infections, neglect and abuse.

 Loved one in a nursing home?
 Visit often!

 If your loved one is in a nursing home, it pays to visit often.
 Of course, your loved one appreciate your time and attention.
 Additionally, your regular presence alerts the staff that family (and friends) are watching over the patient and will likely notice issues of neglect and/or abuse.

 What should you do if you suspect a nursing home safety issue?

 Firstly, try your best to move your loved one to another facility if you suspect neglect or abuse.
 If that is not possible, you should try to get any issues resolved as soon as possible.

 To prepare yourself, take detailed notes regarding the suspected abuse/neglect, take photos, and gather medical records.

 Contact the home’s ombudsman.

 If your conversations with the nursing home staff do not lead to necessary changes, consider contacting the Long Long-Term Care (LTC) Ombudsman representative for the nursing home.
-Each home is required to conspicuously post the name and contact information for the ombudsman associated the facility.
+Each home must conspicuously post the name and contact information for the ombudsman associated the facility.